na-na-hi/renget/archive/NG_CharCard.md

 This covers Character Cards as used in Silly Tavern / CHUB, and is based on my experience writing in Turbo 3.5 4K in mid-2023.
 YMMV, and note these AI are emergent... some of below advice will change in time.

-## Tense: First, Second, Third Person Point of View
+##First, Second, Third Person Point of View
 **TLDR: Pick a point of view and keep it consistent**

 If you don't know what point of view (POV) is, google it.
 You were probably taught it at some point.
 Generally, I stay in 1st and 3rd person POV